"If Pacifico Rik don't get you smiling, you're either dead or a communist. Either way, you've got issues."

 INFLUENCES: I am all over the place musically.
 Love old school storytellers like Roger Miller, Kris K, Tom T. Hall, Waylon, Jerry Jeff, John Prine, Jerry Reed, Harry Belafonte, Hiatt, Steve Earle, James McMurtry, REK, plus Rolling Stones, Little Feat, the Band, Chuck Brown, P-Funk, Curtis Mayfield, Peter Tosh, Bowie, X, Old 97s, Zak Brown, and on the newer side, great artists keeping the flame burning, like Stugill Simpson, Alabama Shakes, Jason Isbell, Chris Stapleton, St Paul & the Broken Bones.
 That's just scratching the surface.

 GUITAR OF CHOICE: My main acoustic is a Taylor 214CE--it sounds great, and it's not too expensive to the point where I can't let it out of my sight when I'm on the road.
 My main electric is Whitney, a 2001 American Fender Tele.
-She's done thousands of shows with me.
+She's done many hundreds of shows with me.

 FAVORITE MUSIC FILM: That Thing You Do, the Last Waltz of course, and I loved Walk Hard too.